SuperManito/LinuxMirrors/docs/use/index.en.md

 <div class="grid cards" markdown>

--   :material-numeric-1:{style="color: #5b84f5" .lg} __Run the script as `ROOT` user__
+-   :material-numeric-1:{style="color: #5b84f5" .lg} __`ROOT` privileges required__

     ---

-    Switch command: `sudo -i` or `su root`.
-Different systems use different commands because some systems do not set a password for the ROOT account during initial installation (such as Ubuntu) or the system disables ROOT login by default.
+    Please run this script using the `root` account.
+Switch commands are `sudo -i` or `su root`.
+Different systems use different commands because some systems do not set a password for the root account during initial installation (e.g., Ubuntu) or disable `root` account login by default.

 -   :material-numeric-2:{style="color: #5b84f5" .lg} __It is recommended to use a modern `SSH` client__

     ---

-    If your terminal displays garbled Chinese, you will not be able to see the interactive content.
-Some GUI terminal apps may have unpredictable display issues.
-Some systems automatically enable SSH service; otherwise, see [how to enable SSH](#how-to-enable-ssh-remote-login).
+    The system's GUI graphical interface terminal application may experience some unpredictable display issues.
+Some systems will automatically enable the SSH service; otherwise, please refer to [how to enable SSH](#how-to-enable-ssh-remote-login).

 -   :material-numeric-3:{style="color: #5b84f5" .lg} __If running the script for the first time on a new system__